- Share this article on Facebook

-Paparazzi can be downright aggressive when it comes to chasing down celebrities, but the agencies that employ these photographers are proving themselves just as pugnacious.
+Everyone knows that paparazzi can be downright aggressive when it comes to chasing down celebrities, but the agencies that employ these photographers are proving themselves pugnacious in another way too.

-X17, one of the leading photo agencies, has just filed a lawsuit against Hollywood.com, alleging that the website infringed its copyright on dozens of photographs, including pictures of actress Reese Witherspoon with ex-boyfriend Jake Gyllenhaal, pictures of Britney Spears, and more.
+X17, one of the leading agencies, has just filed a lawsuit against Hollywood.com, alleging that the website infringed its copyright on dozens of photographs, including pictures of actress Reese Witherspoon with ex-boyfriend and actor Jake Gyllenhaal, pictures of Britney Spears, and more.

-X17 is asserting that Hollywood.com engaged in at least 52 alleged acts of willful copyright infringement.
-It wants maximum statutory damages of up to $150,000 per act, resulting in a claim of at least $7.8 million.
+All together, X17 is asserting that Hollywood.com engaged in at least 52 alleged acts of willful copyright infringement, and want maximum statutory damages of up to $150,000 per act, resulting in a claim of at least $7.8 million.

 This isn’t the first copyright lawsuit that X17 has pursued.

 In 2007, the agency made headlines going after Perez Hilton for posting photographs without permission.
-After a judge refused to accept Hilton's "fair use" defense, it was privately settled.
+After a judge refused to accept Hilton’s “fair use” defense and dismiss that case on summary judgement, it was privately settled.

-The latest action by X17 also marks the second multimillion-dollar copyright lawsuit by a paparazzi outfit in the past month.
+The latest action by X17 is the second multimillion-dollar copyright lawsuit by a paparazzi outfit in the past month.

-Based on these new lawsuits, it's easy to wonder whether the biggest threat to the continued vitality of the paparazzi market is not aggressive privacy laws, but rather a permissive online environment that threatens, for better or worse, to erode the commercial value of these images.
+We said it before and we’ll say it again: The biggest threat to the continued vitality of the paparazzi market is not aggressive privacy laws that seek to punish photogs for being too intrusive, but rather a permissive online environment that threatens, for better or worse, to erode the commercial value of these images.